Vegan Easter Guide

 Do you make a vegan meat alternative that isn’t listed?
 Contact me.

 Living vegan doesn’t mean missing out on the things you love like chocolate Easter bunnies or bags of colorful jelly beans.
-These days there are plenty of choices.
-Here are a few chocolatiers and candy makers that offer sweet treats perfect for vegan Easter baskets.
+Today, there are plenty of choices.

 Bunny Hutch by Lagusta Luscious